3 August 2021

 These digital activities are important and shape who you are online but are not part of the digital identity you use to prove who you are online – that’s the key difference.

 So why do digital identities matter and what do they do?

-So, what’s the big deal with digital identities?
+What’s the big deal with digital identities?

 Your digital identity matters for many reasons.
 It’s how you identify yourself online.

-When you want order food shopping online, or an emergency stash of coffee for the week, you use your digital identity to tell the shop who you are, how you’re paying and where the goods should be sent to.
+When you want to order food shopping online, or an emergency stash of coffee for the week, you use your digital identity to tell the shop who you are, how you’re paying and where the goods should be sent to.